iot-onboarding/rabble/draft-grayson-radext-rabble-01.md

 Value

->  The TLV data type is specified in {{RFC6929}}.
+>  The TLV data type is specified in {{RFC6929}} and its value is determined by the TLV-Type field.
 Two TLV-Types are defined for use with the Hashed-Password Attribute.

+### Hashed-Password.Hmac-Sha256-128-Key

 TLV-Type